ibm-cloud-docs/appid/ts_saml.md

 **What's happening**

-When you send an authentication request you receive the following error message:
+When you send an authentication request, you receive the following error message:

 ```
 Could not verify SAML assertion signature.
 Ensure {{site.data.keyword.appid_short_notm}} is configurated with your SAML provider's signing certificate.